The Best Fireproof Safe for Your Valuables

 Your safe should also be UL-certified to withstand a house fire for at least one hour (preferably two) without letting the interior temperature become high enough to damage your valuables.
 Last, your safe should feature a secure, reliable locking mechanism best adapted to your needs and preferences.

 At The Home Security Superstore, our priority is to give you the tools you need to protect what’s most valuable to you and your family.
-We are home security and self-defense specialists, offering nothing but the best since 2003.
+We are home security and stun gun specialists, offering nothing but the best since 2003.
 We stand behind every product we sell.

 For every order totaling $25 or more, you are eligible for free shipping.
 If you have any questions or requests, please call us at 1-800-616-5305, or send us a message through our contact form.